Kelly criterion for stake sizing

 30% Kelly is the default setting in ValueBetting and is a good balance between profit and risk.

-You can change this by going to Options / User in ValueBetting software and Options in the ValueBetting web version.
+You can change this by going to Options in ValueBetting.
 But before you do, please make sure you have understood how your Kelly stake sizing affects variance.

 Using a Kelly above 50% is not recommended and will lead to very high variance and steeper draw-downs, with very little increase in profits.